thomd/on-webpack/README.md

 Starting from **entry** points, Webpack creates a dependency graph which allows for bundling single or multiple **outputs** so that you just load what you need and when you need it.

-With **loaders** you can transform your code before bundling.
+With **loaders** you can intercept your dependencies and pre-process them before they get bundled.

 With **plugins** you can perform subsequent tasks like bundle optimizations (Webpack itself is considered a plugin with one behaviour by default: bundle assets).

 Hence, Webpack is basically about **entry**, **output**, **loaders** and **plugins**.